S2WAT: Image Style Transfer via Hierarchical Vision Transformer using Strips Window Attention: Method

 \subsection{Network Optimization}

-Similar to \cite{p21}, we construct two different perceptual losses to measure the content difference between stylized images $ I_{cs} $ and content images $ I_{c} $, as well as the style difference between stylized images $ I_{cs} $ and style images $ I_{s} $.
+Similar to \cite{p21}, we formulate two distinct perceptual losses for gauging the content dissimilarity between stylized images $I_{cs}$ and content images $I_{c}$, along with the style dissimilarity between stylized images $I_{cs}$ and style images $I_{s}$.
 The content perceptual loss is defined as:

-where the overline denotes mean-variance channel-wise normalization; $ \phi_{l}(\cdot) $ represents to extracting features of layer $ l $ from a pretrained VGG19 model; $ \mathcal{C} $ is a set consisting of $ relu4\_1 $ and $ relu5\_1 $ in the VGG19.
-And the style perceptual loss is defined as:
+where the overline denotes mean-variance channel-wise normalization; $ \phi_{l}(\cdot) $ represents extracting features of layer $ l $ from a pre-trained VGG19 model; $ \mathcal{C} $ is a set consisting of $ relu4\_1 $ and $ relu5\_1 $ in the VGG19.
+The style perceptual loss is defined as:

 where $ \mu(\cdot) $ and $ \sigma(\cdot) $ denote mean and variance of features, respectively; and $ \mathcal{S} $ is a set consisting of $ relu2\_1 $, $ relu3\_1 $, $ relu4\_1 $ and $ relu5\_1 $ in the VGG19.